Here’s an authoritative guide to Electives for homeschool high school.

 - Gifts of art.
 Here’s a pdf to help you get started.

 - Gifts of music.
 Here’s a Homeschool Highschool Podcast episode with great tips.
+Also, check out the wonderful self-paced online Music Appreciation courses at Music in Our Homeschool.

 - Gifts of drama.
 Have you seen 7Sisters’ Drama resources?
 Teens love them!
 Here’s a post on how to handle drama.